How To Use Long-Term Storage

 Use bubble wrap to protect fragile items, and ensure everything is clean and dry before being put in your new storage unit.
 Try to use boxes or containers that will stack easily and securely.

-With over 50 years of experience, Vanguard are the premier choice for self access storage in London and Manchester.
+With over 55 years of experience, Vanguard are the premier choice for self access storage in London, Manchester and Bristol.
 With a range of storage options available – from 10 sq ft up to 2,000 sq ft, we’ll be sure to have a storage unit to meet your exact requirements.
 For the utmost reliability our 24 hour CCTV, robust security and fire and burglar alarms ensure your items are in the best possible hands.
 Get in touch with our friendly team today to start planning your move to storage.